jglanz/AMD_OC_Ryzen/README.md

 ### 1. ACPI

 The first few files, those without a "-X570- prefix, are for setting up AGPM injector, and EC with other power adjustments.
 The x-AmdTable are fixes found by CaseySJ to ASRock SSDT mistakes.
 Meanwhile, the -NVMe- and -AQC107 files adjust the device names and correct internal drives appearing as external icons.
-THe -BXBR and -GP13 rename the USB devices.
+The SSDTs -BXBR and -GP13 rename the USB devices.

 The GPU SSDT files, such as SSDT-X570-RX580-slot-1.aml, primarily provide correct re-naming of the devices (although much is provided by WEG) and nice displays of the drivers within SystemInformaion/PCI on the Mac.
 Two of these do adjust the functioning of the PowerTables (Vega 56 and 64).
 These SSDT GPU files do not inject AGPM; that is provided through kext files described in the next section.